ASIMNEUPANE/BlogApp_Backend/nosql/jest.md

 Documentation: Serves as documentation for how code should behave.
 Regression Testing: Guards against regressions by validating that existing functionality continues to work as intended.

-### What is Jest?
+## What is Jest?

 Jest is a popular JavaScript testing framework developed by Facebook.
 It provides a simple and intuitive API for writing unit tests, along with powerful features such as mocking, spying, and built-in assertion utilities.

 ## When to Use Mock and Spy in Jest?

+### Mocking:

-**- Mocking**: Use mocking to simulate dependencies or external services, ensuring isolated testing environments and predictable behavior.
+Use mocking to simulate dependencies or external services, ensuring isolated testing environments and predictable behavior.

+**Purpose**: Mocking replaces entire functions or modules with fake implementations during tests.

+**Usage**: Used to simulate dependencies or external services, ensuring isolated testing environments.

+**Implementation**: Entire functions or modules are replaced with mocks using jest.mock().

+**Behavior Definition**: Behavior of mocks is explicitly defined to simulate different scenarios.

+**Isolation**: Tests are isolated from external dependencies, focusing solely on the behavior of the unit under test.

+### Spying:

-**- Spying**: Use spying to observe function calls and interactions, validating behavior without modifying the original function.
+Use spying to observe function calls and interactions, validating behavior without modifying the original function.

+**Purpose**: Spying observes function calls and interactions without altering their behavior.

+**Usage**: Used to validate function behavior, such as whether a function was called or with what arguments.

+**Implementation**: Functions are wrapped with spies using jest.spyOn().

+**Observation**: Spies record function calls and arguments during test execution.

+**Validation**: Assertions can be made on function calls and interactions to validate expected behavior.

-### Different Mock Resolvers in Jest:
+## Different Mock Resolvers in Jest:

 **- mockResolvedValue**: Sets a consistent resolved value for a mocked asynchronous function.